General terms and conditions (GTC) of OrSuisse AG

 23.3 The client also agrees to the forwarding, processing and use of his or her personal data for the purposes of the chosen precious metals dealer in the context of an offer request from a precious metals dealer through the website of OrSuisse.

-23.4 A deletion of the client's data stored with OrSuisse is impossible.
+23.4 A deletion of the client's data stored with OrSuisse is only possible as laid out in OrSuisse's data protection regulation.

 24. Reservation of the right of modification